-'''

-lpstat -a

-mars accepting requests since Jul 12 14:23 2003

-luna not accepting requests since Jul 12 14:23 2003
+lpstat -a mars accepting requests since Jul 12 14:23 2003 luna not accepting requests since Jul 12 14:23 2003 unknown reason b.
+If the printer is not accepting requests, become superuser or lp, and allow the printer to accept print requests.

-unknown reason

-'''